-SDRA 15: Liberties and Newmarket Square for employment creation including Port Related Activities.
-Z9: To preserve, provide and improve recreational amenity, open space and ecosystem services.
+SDRA 15: Liberties and New vmarket Square Z9: To preserve, provide and improve recreational amenity, open space and ecosystem services.
 Z10: To consolidate and facilitate the development of inner city and inner suburban sites for mixed uses.
 Z14: To seek the social, economic and physical development and/or regeneration of an area with mixed use, of which residential would be the predominant use.
 Z15: To protect and provide for community uses and social infrastructure.
 SDRA 15 Liberties and Newmarket Square: The Framework Plan above and as set out in Section 13.17 in Chapter 13 of the Written Statement identifies 9 development sites and opportunities for the integration of new development into the area addressing issues such as urban structure, land use, infrastructure, design, movement, permeability, building lines, heights and greening opportunities.
-Benefitting from Defences (flood relief scheme works)/ See Area Assessments: Sensitivity to Climate Change/ Residual Risk/ Surface Water/ No. 4 Liffey: Sean Heuston Br O'Connell Bridge Historical Flooding No. 13 Poddle: Inside Canal
+Benefitting from Defences (flood relief scheme works)/ See Area Assessments: Sensitivity to Climate Change/ Residual Risk/ No. 4 Liffey: Sean Heuston Br O'Connell Bridge Surface Water/ Historical Flooding No. 13 Poddle: Inside Canal